open-source-labs/Chronos/README.md

   return meta
 }
 ```
-and then invoke createMeta as a third argument to any client method that is the beginning of the request path.
+and then, invoke createMeta as a third argument to any client method that is the beginning of the request path.

 ```js
 orderClient.AddOrder(